SimonHansul/AmphiDEB/README.md

 ## Model variants

 The package implements two model variants, `M1` is currently the default.
-`M1` tends to be easier to fit to data (at least with the current routines), but one some argue is less biologically coherent, because metamorphs (Gosner stage 42-46) still ingest some food, while it is common wisdom that food ingestion stops during metamorphic climax. <br>
+`M1` tends to be easier to fit to data (at least with the current routines), but some might argue that is less biologically coherent, because metamorphs (Gosner stage 42-46) still ingest some food, while it is common wisdom that food ingestion stops during metamorphic climax. <br>
 However, the idea that there is some food ingestion during metamorphosis ( Gosner stage 42) does not appear entirely absurd (cf. Pfab et al. (2020)).